 Although improved fitness plays a significant role in improving overall health and reducing your risk for disease, Original Medicare rarely covers the cost of exercise classes or the services of a personal trainer or exercise therapist.
 However, in a small number of cases, Medicare Part B may cover occupational and physical therapy, which could include some exercise and fitness training.
 This coverage only applies if your physician specifically prescribes the therapy.

 Part B Physical and Occupational Therapy

 Medicare Advantage Exercise Plan Coverage

 Medicare Advantage (MA) plans (also known as Medicare Part C), must offer at least the same coverage as Original Medicare.
 But, they may also offer extra benefits, including exercise program coverage.
 Bear in mind that, when you sign up for Part C, you are still part of the Medicare program and must continue to pay your Part B premiums.

 MA plans are not obligated to offer exercise program coverage, so you need to research your options to find the right program.
-You can do this at the Medicare Plan Finder page.
+Our plan comparison page makes it easy.

 Several private health insurers offer exercise benefits as part of their Part C coverage, including Aetna, Priority Health, HealthPartners, and Humana.
 The most commonly sought-after fitness programs are Silver&Fit and SilverSneakers.

 Silver&Fit Exercise and Healthy Aging Program